Wide-AdGraph: Detecting Ad Trackers with a Wide Dependency Chain Graph: Feature Extraction

-We extracted for each node in the {\em WideGraph}, some structural features.
-For calculating these features we used the Refex algorithm~\cite{henderson2011s}.
-This algorithm uses a recursive procedure to extract features from basic features.
-It basically uses three simple graph properties per node, which are the degree of the node, the "ego interconnectivity", {\em i.e.}, the number of edges interconnecting direct node neighbors, and the "ego out-degree", {\em i.e.}, the number of edges connecting neighbors to other parts of the graph.

-In our approach to extract graph-based features, we adopted Refex in the same way but append more basic features for each of nodes including in and out-degrees, direct and indirect coverage.
-Furthermore, in our implementation, we used a pruning function that evaluates correlation between features and drops features with high correlation.
+We need to extract features from the {\em Wide-AdGraph} in order to use them as predictors in the classification.
+These features can be of two types: "Content features" that only depend on the individual interaction made between two adjacent nodes, and "Structural features", which are obtained over the {\em Wide-AdGraph} and represents the global relationship between nodes in the graph.
+For example, in Fig.~\ref{fig-refex}, we show these relationships for multiple websites in {\em Wide-AdGraph}.
+Both these attributes are gathered for each sub-domain and stored in relevant nodes of the Wide-AdGraph and in the related documents.

-\subsubsection{\textbf{Content Features}}
+\subsection{\textbf{Content Features}}

-Content features are obtained by looking at individual interactions between nodes in the {\em WideGraph}.
-Trackers usually use XMLHTTP Requests for sending profile and tracking information to their server.
-These requests generally follow typical patterns that makes them easy to detect.
-These patterns are the one used generally by adblockers to filter trackers.

-We have considered two types of features to extract from individual interactions for each potential adblocker sub-domain: "engineered features", and "keywords".
-The engineered features are four basic metrics that are common in most of trackers, like the URL lengths (that is generally large for AdTrackers), the number of repetition of special keys like "\&", "=" or "?," that are used to delimit values that are uploaded to AdTracker servers.
-We also add the type of nodes,{\em e.g.}, Js, Iframe, {\em etc.}, as an engineered feature.
+Content features are obtained by looking at individual interactions between nodes in the {\em Wide-AdGraph}.
+The interactions between nodes consist of HTTP requests made to URLs that usually contain some specific keywords or patterns that help in detecting AdTracker related interactions~\cite{bhagavatula2014leveraging}.
+We have considered for each potential AdTracker sub-domain two types of content features to extract: "engineered features", and "keywords".
+The engineered features are four basic metrics like the URL lengths (that is generally large for AdTrackers), the number of times of repetition of special keys like "\&", "=" or "?," that are used to delimit values that are uploaded to AdTracker servers.
+We also add the type of nodes {\em e.g.}, Js, Iframe, {\em etc} as an engineered feature.

-Adblockers usually use precisely tuned "keywords" to detect trackers.
-Choosing, a set of effective keywords plays a critical role in the performance of tracker detection.
-We developed an automated way of extracting efficient keywords that uses the well-know Term Frequency–Inverse Document Frequency (TF-IDF) statistics \cite{TF-IDF}.
+Keywords are the second category of content features that are extracted from URLs.
+We have first extracted all potential third-party AdTracker URLs and split them by special characters (e.g., "/", "?", "\&", "=", "." and "-") to obtain their keywords.
+In order to evaluate the relevance of each candidate keyword, we used the well-known Term Frequency–Inverse Document Frequency (TF-IDF) statistics \cite{TF-IDF}.
 This metric is frequently used to evaluate how important a keyword is to a document in a collection.
 The TF-IDF score for a term $t$ in a document $d$ in a collection of documents $\mathcal{D}$ is defined as :